 Why buy season tickets when your schedule only allows you to go to half the games?
 You wouldn’t purchase more tickets than what you could reasonably use.
 The same is true for business phone systems.

 You shouldn’t pay for features you don’t use.
 You shouldn’t pay a high price when you’re not getting all the functions you deserve.
 You need a system that will scale.
-Ultimately, the goal is to find the best business phone system that fits your growth objectives.
+Ultimately, the goal is to find the best small business phone system that fits your growth objectives.

 How do you know what type of system will work best for your organization?
 Let’s take a look at these common questions about business phone systems and the answers you should know before you make a decision.

 Affiliated Communications’ founder and president, Jim Carter, shared his expertise about business phone systems.
 We’ll start by defining essential terms and then dive into the different types of systems.

 Q: What Exactly Does “Premise” Mean?

 Jim: Premise means when you have services, equipment or hardware on-site.
 An on-premise business phone system means that you have a system you own on your land, and your controller or CPU is on-site.
 You have a list of applications on your site (like screen pops) that communicate with other tools.

 Typically, with an on-premise system, you pay for the system, the services, the upgrades and the monthly cost associated with the local long-distance line.
 Once you own the asset, it depreciates over time.
 Your typical depreciation is 7 years.